mok0/blog/content/posts/2025-05-11-patching-suckless-programs-using-quilt.md

 Now at patch 040-st-scrollback-0.9.2.diff
 ```

-Both patches now work, time to see if `st` compiles:
+Both patches now applied cleanly, time to see if `st` compiles:

 ```shell
 $ rm config.h